ShiqiYu/OpenGait/datasets/GREW/README.md

 The result will be generated in your working directory, you must rename and compress it as the requirements before submitting.

 ## Evaluation locally
 While the original grew treat both seq_01 and seq_02 as gallery, but there is no ground truth for probe.
 Therefore, it is nessesary to upload the submission file on grew competitation.
 We seperate test set to: seq_01 as gallery, seq_02 as probe.
-Then you can modify `eval_func` in the `./config/baseline/baseline_GREW.yaml` to `identification_real_scene`, you can obtain result localy like setting of OUMVLP.
+Then you can modify `eval_func` in the `./config/baseline/baseline_GREW.yaml` to `evaluate_real_scene`, you can obtain result localy like setting of OUMVLP.